 Some of the best cameras today are smartphones.
-These are our favorites.
+These are our favorites

 Final thoughts

-Choosing the best camera phone can be challenging, particularly if you're not tied to an operating system.
-Our top pick, the iPhone 12 Pro is overflowing with top-level features like three cameras, LiDAR, and 5G.
+If you're not really into the best digital cameras, choosing the right smartphone with a great camera is the next best thing.
+Choosing this camera phone can be challenging, particularly if you're not tied to an operating system.
+Our top pick, the iPhone 13 Pro Max, is overflowing with top-level features like three cameras, LiDAR, and 5G.

 Casual and professional photographers will appreciate the ultra-wide lens, wide-angle lens, and telephoto.
-In combination with a LiDAR scanner, the iPhone 12 Pro senses depth accurately, giving you faster focus and improved portraits.
+In combination with a LiDAR scanner, the iPhone 13 Pro Max senses depth accurately, giving you faster focus and improved portraits.
 Dolby Vision and HDR are also top in their class.
+New introductions like Photographic Styles and Cinematic mode also make the latest iPhone one of our favorite releases.

 Credits — The team that worked on this guide